apptension/openwind/README.md

 - [ ] Add a client-side code editor with Github API integration (PR)
 - [ ] Validate an element id with a pre-commit hook
 - [ ] Create fancy floating emoji animations on reaction click

+## Known issues

+- Minor CSS problems on the prod verision